apache/directory-fortress-core/README-PROPERTIES.md

 ## SECTION 1.
 Fortress Properties Overview

 This document lists the properties used within the fortress core, used by the runtime.
 These properties can be stored in various locations.
-For example as system.properties, in a file or within an LDAP node.
-See the README-CONFIG for description of how the config system works.
+For example as Java System Properties, in a file and/or within an LDAP node.
-For a detailed description of how the Fortress configuration subsystem, go here: [README-CONFIG](./README-CONFIG.md)
+For a detailed description of how the Fortress configuration subsystem, go here: [README-CONFIG](./README-CONFIG.md).

 -------------------------------------------------------------------------------
 ## SECTION 2.
 Fortress Core properties